sdbs-uni-p/vldb-dbms-live-patching/patch-crawler/README.md

 # Patch Crawler

-> **_NOTE:_**: We recommend to use Debian as host operating system.
-When using a different distribution there may be small differences.
+> **_NOTE:_**: Patch generation is highly system specific.
+We have noticed slight differences when the following components are deviated from:
+- OS: Debian Buster
+- Linux Kernel: 5.15.
+- GCC version: 10.2.1

 This directory is responsible for crawling patches of the commit history of MariaDB and Redis.
 We have prepared a Docker image which we recommend to use for crawling patches.